 One line of thought is that advertising 'No DSS' (or similar) constitutes a form of discrimination which may be found to be illegal.
 For example, women are more likely to be recipients of child care benefits, and so advertising 'No DSS' may be found to indirectly discriminate against women, as described in the Equality Act (2010).

+There have been out-of-court settlements where tenants won large sums before the case was tried.
 In early 2018, Rosie Keogh won £2,000 in private settlement over an advert blanket-banning benefit claimants.
 Read about it here.

 DSS and OpenRent